nashville-software-school/server-side-python-curriculum/book-2-django/chapters/ROA_AUTHENTICATION.md

 ## Enable Login and Register Requests

-Lasly, the **register_user** and **login_user** functions are imported into the the `urls.py` module and mapped to a specific route that a client can make a request to.
+Lastly, the **register_user** and **login_user** functions are imported into the the `urls.py` module and mapped to a specific route that a client can make a request to.
 This code is already provided in the starter code you have.

 ```py
 from django.contrib import admin